FatigueTiredness; Weariness; Exhaustion; Lethargy

 When to Contact a Medical Professional

-- You have little or no urine, or recent swelling and weight gain
+- Little or no urine, or recent swelling and weight gain

-- You have thoughts of harming yourself or of committing suicide
+- Thoughts of harming yourself or of committing suicide

-- You have unexplained weakness or fatigue, especially if you also have a fever or unintentional weight loss
+- Unexplained weakness or fatigue, especially if you also have a fever or unintentional weight loss

-- You have constipation, dry skin, weight gain, or you cannot tolerate cold
+- Constipation, dry skin, weight gain, or you cannot tolerate cold

-- You wake up and fall back to sleep many times during the night
+- Wake up and fall back to sleep many times during the night

-- You are taking any medications, prescription or non-prescription, or using drugs that may cause fatigue or drowsiness
+- Are taking medicines, prescribed or non-prescribed, or using drugs that may cause fatigue or drowsiness

 What to Expect at Your Office Visit

-Your doctor will perform a complete physical examination, paying special attention to your heart, lymph nodes, thyroid, abdomen, and nervous system.
-You will be asked about your medical history, symptoms, and your lifestyle, habits, and feelings.
+Your provider will perform a complete physical examination, paying special attention to your heart, lymph nodes, thyroid, abdomen, and nervous system.
+You will be asked about your medical history, fatigue symptoms, and your lifestyle, habits, and feelings.